riboviz/riboviz/docs/user/prep-riboviz-config.md

 If `dedup_umis` is `TRUE` but `extract_umis` is `FALSE` then a warning will be displayed, but processing will continue.

-If both `fq_files` and `multiplex_fq_files` parameters are provided then `prep_riboviz` will exit.
+If both `fq_files` and `multiplex_fq_files` parameters are provided then the RiboViz workflows will exit.
 Only a group of non-multiplexed files or a single multiplexed file can be provided.

 If `fq_files` are provided then `umi_regexp` should extract only UMIs (i.e. it should contain `<umi>` elements only).